ayeshaq2/WITS_Site/README.md

 # Future Work

 + The checkout flow currently does not have sufficient error handling.
 Failed payments and webhook requests should have alerts/emails sent out to wits.uwo@gmail.com.
-+ Currently Zapier is used to bridge between Stripe Customers and Hubspot.
-Can create an internal API to routinely load in users to Hubspot with no rate limits (can use webhooks for this)
++ Email webhook that sends "welcome to WITS" emails to new members, containing all pertinent information to their membership